VR goggles against drug crime

 Realistic and intense

-Young people with VR glasses on their heads crisscross the auditorium of De Hef vocational college.
+Young people with VR headsets crisscross the auditorium of De Hef vocational college.
 A boy puts his hands in the air when he is (virtually) arrested.
 Young people can make different choices in the VR experience.
-If they come into contact with dangerous recruiters, they really can't go back.
-'I was standing in a square with friends.
-A man who was in an expensive car asked me if I wanted to earn money quickly and easily.
-He showed a lot of money', says student Day.
-“Suddenly I was pressured with a firearm in the street.
-Someone standing in front of you with a gun is not nothing.
+If they come into contact with dangerous recruiters, they really can’t go back.
+“I was standing in a square with friends.
+A man in an expensive car asked me if I wanted to earn money quickly and easily.
+He showed me a lot of money,” says a student.
+“Suddenly, as I was in the street, I was pressured with a firearm.
+Someone standing in front of you with a gun is quite something.
 It was very realistic.
-Although I already knew that making money quickly is a bad choice, I can now put myself in the shoes of victims who are recruited by criminals.'
+Although I already knew that making money quickly is a bad choice, I can now put myself in the shoes of victims who are recruited by criminals.”

 Resistance to crime

-After the VR experience, there is room during the three-hour lesson program to share experiences and feelings.
+After the VR experience, there is room during the three-hour lesson programme to share experiences and feelings.
 The project is a collaboration between the municipality of Rotterdam, the police, Stichting Jongerenwerk Op Zuid (JOZ), Bureau Sketch, NPRZ, Stichting Citysteward and the schools involved.
-'Everyone is doing everything they can to keep our young people from Rotterdam from living in crime,' says Faye van der Plas-de Haan (project leader of the Uithalers' Problem).
-'With a good analysis after the test, we can also offer this teaching program at other schools.'
+“Everyone is doing everything they can to keep our young Rotterdam residents from living in crime.
+With a good analysis after the test, we can also offer this teaching programme to other schools,” said the Uithalers’ Problem project leader, Faye van der Plas de Haan.

-The harbour and the city
+The port and the city

 Young people test the VR glasses project 'Coco' (Cocaine Collectors).